Eco-nationalism: Russia

+Germany

+German intellectuals from the 19th century, like Wilhelm Riehl, and Theodor Fontane, espoused ideals such as German nationalism and rootedness, in terms of the land as a food source and being German ground.
+German soil and German blood are nearly synonymous, or at least very closely related, in these contexts.
+This agro-romanticism was also popularized amongst Nazis because German cities were “Jew-ridden,” according to Adolf Bartels, a National Democratic Party member and journalist.

+German magazines Umwelt and Aktiv have been identified as a potential “camouflage publication” for the National Democratic Party.
+The NPD is a far-right political organization, whose personal publications do not in themselves promote anti-Semitic ideas, but are frequently used for anti-semitic purposes.Umwelt and Aktiv contains information about gardening and genetically-modified food, as well as right-wing propaganda and slurs.
+These magazines are not the only modern trace of the far-right green movement.
+In northern Germany, individuals with right-wing and ecologically-driven beliefs created new settlements inspired by agro-romanticism.
+These individuals grow their own food and knit with wool from their own livestock.
+Their food is sold through Biopark, an organic cultivation organization.
+Consumers have been warned of the risk of supporting the National Democratic Party, and Biopark has been questioned on the ethics of allowing members to sell through them.
+The organization’s vetting process is done only through cultivation practices.
+A farmer and former candidate for a party position questioned why left-wing individuals have dominated the ecological scene.
+The German Greens are Europe’s most successful environmental party ever since their rise in the 1980s.

 Oceania

 Australia and New Zealand

 Patriotic pride in the country's landscape and environment is particularly visible in countries such as Australia and New Zealand, which are known for their unique animal life.
-Eco-nationalism is also marked by national pride in natural wonders such as the Great Barrier Reef or Mitre Peak, extensive conservation efforts towards iconic species such as the kakapo and largetooth sawfish, and the creation of National Parks in order to protect these species and areas.
+Eco-nationalism is also marked by national pride in natural wonders such as the Great Barrier Reef or Mitre Peak, extensive conservation efforts towards iconic species such as the kākāpō and largetooth sawfish, and the creation of National Parks in order to protect these species and areas.
 While beneficial for conservation efforts, eco-nationalism has been criticized as an extension of colonialist dichotomies and ontologies and rarely addresses Indigenous ecological knowledge.

 The Oil Free Wellington group and its sister projects in other areas of New Zealand, a movement that campaigned against deep-sea drilling for oil off the coast of New Zealand because of the damage it was doing to the nation, has been described as another example of New Zealander Eco-Nationalism.